awslabs/aws-well-architected-labs/docs/Cost/Cost_Fundamentals/200_3_Pricing_Models/Lab_Guide.md

 3. On the right select the filters: **RI term** 1 year, **Payment Option** All upfront, **Based on the past** 7 days:
 ![Images/AWSRI3.png](Images/AWSRI3.png)

-The top section will show the estimated savings and number of recommendations, take note of the **Purcahse Recommendations**
+The top section will show the estimated savings and number of recommendations, take note of the **Purchase Recommendations**

 4. On the right select the filter: **Based on the past** 30 days:
 ![Images/AWSRI4.png](Images/AWSRI4.png)